Routine healthcare for dogs

-Dogs should be vaccinated against potentially fatal diseases, and receive regular preventive treatments for parasites such as fleas and worms.
+Dogs should be vaccinated against potentially infectious diseases, and receive regular preventive treatments for parasites such as fleas and worms.
 Dogs should also be regularly groomed and checked daily for signs of illness.

-This disease is highly contagious and in more than 80% of cases, fatal.
+This disease is highly contagious and can be fatal.
 This virus attacks the intestines, causing blood stained diarrhoea, vomiting with severe abdominal pain and weakness.
 Immediate veterinary attention is required as the disease can progress extremely quickly (ie. in the space of 24 hours) and is usually fatal unless treated aggressively early in the course of this disease.
 In very young puppies, the virus can invade the heart muscles, causing difficulties in breathing and death within a few hours.

 A highly contagious disease which spreads to unvaccinated dogs of any age.
 However, canine hepatitis is more severe when dogs younger than 2 years become infected.
 Symptoms include high fever, depression and acute abdominal pain and death can occur within 24-36 hours.
 Dogs that recover may develop long term liver and kidney problems and can act as carriers spreading this disease to other dogs for many months.
 Ideally all dogs that come on to or travel off your property should be fully vaccinated.